 "After a fracture, a hematoma forms, which is stabilized by the surrounding soft tissues and a short time later by a reconstituted (if it is indeed torn) fibrous layer of the periosteum.
 Cells from the inner cambium layer proliferate and differentiate.
 At the periphery of the fracture, where good vascularity is present, the inner periosteal layer lays down a collar of bone by the process of membranous ossification.
 Nearer to the fracture site, the cambium produces a mass of cartilage about the fracture site.
 Then, by a process of endochondral ossification ... the cartilage mass is ossified. "

 Image Above PD and PDFS: Normal Cortex and periosteum are indistinguishable ( blue arrows) as both are black in signal.
 No fluid or oedema at superficial margin of cortex.

-Image above: Contrast the normal sharp black line of cortex and periosteum ( pink arrows) with the localised area of periostitis with ill definition of the cortical margin ( blue arrows) and overlying soft tissue oedema ( yellow arrows).
+Image above: Contrast the normal sharp black line of cortex and periosteum (pink arrows) with the localized area of periostitis with ill definition of the cortical margin (blue arrows) and overlying soft tissue oedema (yellow arrows).

-3. What does Periosteal Stripping look like on MRI?: Normally, where ligaments attach to bone they are incorporated into and covered by periosteum.
+Normally, where ligaments attach to bone they are incorporated into and covered by periosteum.
 So in an acute injury the ligament attachment site can tear by stripping the periosteum with it.
-Look for a thin extra black line overlying cortex ( periosteum) and high PD signal tracking along the cortex which is oedema and hemorrhage.
+Look for a thin extra black line overlying cortex (periosteum) and high PD signal tracking along the cortex which is oedema and hemorrhage.